pazufr/oauthorize/README.md

-Oauthorize Facebook Twitter is a MOD for phpBB 3.0.x forums
+Oauthorize Facebook Internal is a MOD for phpBB 3.0.x forums

-It enables the automatic link between a forum account and Facebook and/or Twitter accounts, then the authentication and the registration through these social networks.
+It enables the automatic link between a forum account and Facebook and/or Internal accounts, then the authentication and the registration through these social networks.

 Usage Sample
 ------------